Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Operational Procedures.md

 In order for a successful change to occur, all users must be on board and prepared for the change.
 User acceptance testing is a common practice in which real users ensure that the change doesn’t negatively affect their ability to perform tasks.

 ## Workstation Backup and Recovery
-All organizations should have a **[business continuity and disaster recovery (BCDR)]** plan documented and in place.
+All organizations should have a [[Business Continuity and Disaster Recovery|BCDR]] plan documented and in place.
 Disaster prevention and recovery refers to the ability to be able to bounce back after any type of disaster, such as a natural disaster or a cyber attack.
 Questions in this section will be scenario based.

 ### Backup and Recovery
 A backup is a stored data clone of a workstation, device, OS, files, or network that can be used in case of disaster or if needed for recovery.
-The backup provides a **[recovery point objective (RPO)]**, which is a point in time to which a dataset can be restored.
+The backup provides a [[Recovery Point Objective|RPO]], which is a point in time to which a dataset can be restored.
 A backup can be a full backup of the entire dataset at a specified point in time or a partial backup of the changes since the previous backup.

 #### Full
 A full backup **[copies the entire dataset]** at a specific point in time and may include the OS, files, and personalizations.
 A full backup can be used to completely restore a dataset in case of complete failure.
 A full backup, however, is memory intensive and time consuming.